lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ## Data Ethics

-When data is being used for machine learning or artificial intelligence systems, there are some early regulations and legal requirements to adhere to.
-Rules determine what *must* or *must not* be done with the data.
+When data is being used for machine learning or artificial intelligence systems, there are some data protection regulations and legal requirements to adhere to.
 Sensitive personal data are protected, at least in some juristictions around the world.
+Rules determine what *can* or *must not* be done with the data.

 Even if a certain use of data is legal and within the regulations, it may still not be an ethical use.
 Ethics is the art of *should* or *should not* do.
-This is on top of rules specifying what you *must* and *must not* do.

 The issue is that there are no summary list about what is ethical or un-ethical.